YottaDB/YDB/fuzzing/README.md

 ### Corpus creation

-To create the corpus (and to minimize the size of these changes), we clone the YDBTests repository, copy all the individual test cases into a new directory, and then (we would!) run `afl-cmin` to make sure there's no duplicates, and then use that as the input to fuzzing.
+To create the corpus (and to minimize the size of these changes), we clone the YDBTests repository, copy all the individual test cases into a new directory, and then run `afl-cmin` to make sure there's no duplicates, and then use that as the input to fuzzing.

-Because `afl-cmin` isn't working right now, we're just using the test suite with no cleaning.
-This might lead to some minor duplication in effort, but we can overcome that by just adding more cores.
+Right at the moment because of a memory issue (and maybe you won't have this problem!) we're getting rid of every test case smaller than 1KB.
+This is generally ok, because we _do_ want small inputs, but its possible that we're missing good cases.

 This is handled in `make_corpus.sh`.